How Iskwé, Serena Ryder and other women are changing the Canadian music industry

 The risk paid off.
 Maravala has now risen to the position of line producer on many of Canada’s top music videos – including recent clips for The Weeknd, Feist and Jesse Reyez, all nominees for this year’s Prism Prize.
 She’s quick to point out that her job is often misunderstood.
 “I think people think I’m some kind of record producer,” she says.
 “In fact, I work closely with the director to realize their vision on screen.
 I also manage the budget and do all of the hiring.”

 Having women like Maravala in the room with creative input early in the process is one way to ensure music videos have more realistic portrayals of women on screen.
-She recalls working on Reyez’s “Gatekeeper,” which proposed a scene in which Reyez and a girlfriend were separated by a nefarious record executive so he could get the singer alone in his car.
-Maravala told the director “that’s not how I would ever react, I’d be texting, checking in.”
-After discussion, they changed it.
+She recalls working on Reyez’s “Gatekeeper,” which features a scene in which Reyez and a girlfriend are separated by a nefarious record executive so he can get the singer alone in his car.
+Of the original script, Maravala told the director “that’s not how I would ever react.”
+After discussion, they added a sequence where the girls check in on each other via text.

-“Progress is not only encouraging more female directors to do more female-friendly content,” she says, “it’s making change in every position: directors, wardrobe, cinematography.
-I’ve faced sexism on the job.
-Not once, not twice.
-Multiple times.
-But the great thing about being a line producer and doing the hiring is I can choose not to work with those people again.
-It’s good to be the boss.”
+"Progress is not only encouraging more female directors to do more female-friendly content,” she says, “it’s making change in every position: directors, wardrobe, cinematography."
+While Maravala admits she has faced sexism on the job "multiple times," she feels it's important not to carry those bad experiences forward, and highlights one benefit to being a producer: she gets to choose who to work with.
+"I’m a real creature of habit and over the years have built up a great team."

 When Kiana Eastmond opened Sandbox Studios in 2012, she became the first woman to run a professional recording studio in Toronto.
 But the entrepreneur, who also goes by the name Rookz, is doing more than breaking ground in a male-dominated field.
 She operates Sandbox, which specializes in urban music, as an incubator committed to community access.